xfry/oop-workshop/README.md

 This workshop was created for people that already knows `C` as language and has been doing the question ```Why OOP matter?```

-The workshop is devided in branches that you can download to examine the code, also it has a blueprint for every challenge we gonna face.
+The workshop is devided in branches that you can download to examine the code.

+- geometry_shapes
+- inheritance
+- master
+- polymorphism

+You should use the next slides for information about OOP `Object Oriented Programming` https://docs.google.com/presentation/d/1e9cU9lCws95e_6f-DtAnMal5Sh_4XX4kfrEDopZHLRo

 ## Requeriments